rails/webpacker/README.md

 (or run `bundle exec rails webpacker:install:angular` on a Rails app already setup with Webpacker).

-The installer will add TypeScript and Angular core libraries using yarn plus any changes to the configuration files.
+The installer will add TypeScript and Angular core libraries using Yarn plus any changes to the configuration files.
 An example component is written in TypeScript will also be added to your project in `app/javascript` so that you can experiment with Angular right away.